aseeldeek/aseeldeek/README.md

 ### Hello it's Aseel Deek 🖐

-- 💪 I’m currently working on being frontend-engineer 💻
+- 💪 I’m currently working on being full stack developer 💻
 - 🤍 I believe in this quotes: " If you had started doing anything two weeks ago, by today you would have been two weeks better at it."
 - 😆 Fun fact: Sometimes I like to spend more than one hour just looking at my room wall 😆
 <br />